 The Apprenticeships programme offers training, across a wide range of apprenticeships, to people aged 16 and over.
 Terms and conditions apply if you are 25 years and over.

-As an apprentice you will be a new or existing employee, in a Northern Ireland-based company, working with experienced staff to learn and develop your skills.
+As an Apprentice you will be a new or existing employee, in a Northern Ireland-based company, working with experienced staff to learn and develop your skills.
 An Apprentice also receives ‘off-the-job’ training, usually on a day-release basis with a Tutor, to work towards achieving vocational qualifications and Essential Skills qualifications (Numeracy, Literacy and ICT).

-Your training provider will meet with you and your employer to discuss your training needs and will then develop a training programme for you.
-They will be with you every step of the way throughout your apprenticeship to support you and make sure you are making progress.
+Your Tutor will meet with you and your employer to discuss your training needs and will then develop a training programme for you.
+They will be with you every step of the way throughout your Apprenticeship to support you and make sure you are making progress.

-Usually you are with the employer four days a week and with the training provider one day a week at your place of work.
-Your employer will pay you for your time spent with the training provider.
+Usually you are with the employer four days a week and with your Tutor one day a week at your place of work.
+Your employer will pay you for your time spent with your Tutor.

 You may need to meet other eligibility considerations, for example you may not be eligible if you’re a non-EU national, a public sector worker or already have a recognised vocational qualification.